kariasmith/tree_survey/README.md

 ### Delete link is listed on the Dashboard page.

 ## Instructions: (Note: these instructions are for a Mac.)
-You will have to forward engineer the ERD and run 'pipenv install PyMySQL flask flask-bcrypt' after downloading the files. pipenv shell python3 server.py
+You will have to forward engineer the ERD and run 'pipenv install PyMySQL flask flask-bcrypt' after downloading the files.<br>
+pipenv shell<br>
+python3 server.py<br>
-Open Local host in your browser.
+Open Local host in your browser.<br>